 The main ingredients are steak, eggs, potato, Vietnamese meatballs, pate and it is served on a sizzling cast iron plate.
 The tasty sauce makes a perfect match when you eat it with bread.

-Hot pot is a combination of all flavour in one dish.
+Hot pot is a combination of all flavours in one dish.
 The ingredients are all types of protein, from pork, beef, chicken to seafood and tofu, vegetables.
 All the people on the table will share an oversized boiling pot.
 That’s why the dish is perfect for cold days.

 Lau - Hot pot

 25. Nom Hoa Chuoi - Vietnam's Banana Flower Salad

 The dish is made with thinly sliced banana flowers, green papaya, carrots, cilantro, chicken, fish sauce, crunchy peanuts, and lime.
 All are mixed well together before being served.

 26. Ga Tan - Stewed Black Chicken Soup

 This dish is very healthy.
 The main ingredients are black chicken and herbs, stewed for hours.
 It can help heal the early symptoms of flu.